sasip-climate/notebooks-nextsim-workshop2025/README.md

 ## Results

-You should have this tree of repos on your laptop :
+You should have this tree of directories on your laptop :

 ```
 YOURPATH/nextsim-workshop